devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 This section aims to set up the required infrastructure to perform the task and solve the 1st point of the [problem statement](https://intern-appsecco.netlify.app/problem-statement/) under Task 1.

-In this section I will be setting up two VMs:
+In this section, I will be setting up two VMs:

 1. For Jenkin's deployment.
 2. For the production server to deploy the application (Odoo) on the server